aigamedev/scikit-neuralnetwork/docs/guide_beginners.rst

 It's also a good idea to normalize or standardize your data in this case too, for example using a :ref:`example-pipeline` below.
 The code here will train for 25 iterations.
 Note that a ``Softmax`` output layer activation type is used here, and it's recommended as a default for classification problems.

+If you want to do multi-label classification, simply fit using a ``y`` array of integers that has multiple dimensions, e.g. shape `(N, 3)` for three different classes.
+Then, make sure the last layer is ``Sigmoid`` instead.

 .. code:: python

     y_example = nn.predict(X_example)